F A Q 's

 Q: What is an RFID chip?

 A: Radio Frequency Identitification chips have the ability to broadcast your personal and financial information wirelessly.
 It can also be used to track your location, which is why chips are very often being implanted into the bodies of pets and children.
 Rumors are that eventually all people will be required to have chips implanted in order to accomodate a cashless economy, eliminating the need for RFID cards.
+Many already do.

 Q: What does a chip do?